← All writing

 1. The system answers the wrong question

-In Bollinger Grohmann's case, the first answerable question wasn't "design me a façade" — it was "what was the loading assumption on the Project X retaining wall we did in 2019, and who's left in the firm who'd remember."
+In Bollinger Grohmann's case, the first question worth solving wasn't "design me a façade" — it was "what was the loading assumption on the Project X retaining wall we did in 2019, and who's left in the firm who'd remember."
 That's a retrieval problem dressed as an engineering problem.
 Once we scoped against the retrieval shape of the work — what we called the re-asking problem — adoption compounded.

 3. The tool sits outside the workflow

 That round trip is the killer.
-By week four the team has reverted to asking the partner directly, because the partner is one Slack message away and the tool is six clicks.
+By week four the team has reverted to asking the partner directly, because the partner is one message away and the tool is six clicks.

 What the survivor did differently